MischaU8/yumyum/tools/pipe-tool-custom-profile_AfiLcNMVRaA.md

-yum yum Floyd here with a quick look at using a custom profile curve for the pipe tool and plasticity start by selecting a curve and pressing P to activate the pipe tool then press C to enable the custom profile option and
+yum yum Floyd here with a quick look at using a custom profile curve for the pipe tool in Plasticity start by selecting a curve and pressing P to activate the pipe tool then press C to enable the custom profile option and